'Be a patriot': Biden backs nationwide mask mandate to fight virus

 MANDEL NGAN, AFP

-"As the (former) vice president has been saying since the beginning of this pandemic, it should be the public health professionals that are leading policy in our country to address this lethal pandemic," Harris said.
+"As (Biden) has been saying since the beginning of this pandemic, it should be the public health professionals that are leading policy in our country to address this lethal pandemic," Harris said.

-The panel included former surgeon general Vivek Murthy, who has been an advisor to Biden throughout the coronavirus crisis.

-Biden and Harris then entered a session on the pandemic's impact on businesses and employment in the world's largest economy.
+Biden and Harris also held a session with experts, including former Federal Reserve chair Janet Yellen, on the pandemic's impact on the economy.

-Democrats widely accuse Trump of mishandling the US response to a pandemic that has claimed more than 166,000 lives nationwide.
+Democrats widely accuse Trump of mishandling the US response to a pandemic that has claimed some 167,000 lives nationwide.

-Critics have blamed him for voicing falsehoods about the virus, including that children are "almost immune" to COVID-19, and ignoring or sidelining some chief scientists and health officials in his administration.
+Critics have blamed him for voicing falsehoods about the virus, including that children are "almost immune" to COVID-19, and ignoring or sidelining some chief scientists and administration health officials.

 - Top priority -

-By highlighting coronavirus recovery at the start of their campaign, Biden and Harris are signaling to voters that the crisis is a top priority -- and a major election issue.
+By highlighting coronavirus recovery at the start of their campaign, Biden and Harris are signaling to voters that the crisis is a top priority.

 On Monday, the Democratic National Convention begins -- online -- to formally nominate Biden and his running mate.